Internet Archive Book Images [No restrictions], via Wikimedia Commons

 The Crystal Palace Saloon (Est. 1879) | Tombstone

-This oldest bar in Arizona was originally built in 1879, then burned down in 1881.
-It was immediately rebuilt, then burned down again in 1882, and then was immediately rebuilt a second time.
-The most famous patron was Doc Holiday.
-The second story was not a brothel like most saloons; it housed the offices for such notables as US Deputy Marshal Virgil Earp, attorney George W. Berry, and Dr. George E. Goodfellow.
-Today, the Crystal Palace slogan is “Still Serving Good Whiskey and Tolerable Water.”
+The Crystal Palace Saloon was originally built in 1879, burned down in 1881, was immediately rebuilt, burned down again in 1882, and was rebuilt a second time.
+Doc Holliday was its most famous patron.
+Unlike many saloons of the era, the second floor wasn’t a brothel; it housed the offices of prominent locals, including U.S. Deputy Marshal Virgil Earp, attorney George W. Berry, and Dr. George E. Goodfellow.
+Today, its slogan is: “Still Serving Good Whiskey and Tolerable Water.”

 Drift Inn Saloon (Est. 1902) | Globe

-The Drift Inn Saloon is said to be haunted with the ghosts of ladies of the night due to the second level being used as a brothel back then.
-Today, it is one of the top biker bars.
+The Drift Inn Saloon is said to be haunted by the ghosts of ladies of the night because its second floor was once used as a brothel.
+Today, it’s known as a popular biker bar.

 Arkansas